 Recharge in winter and expend in spring

-Make the most of the remaining weeks of winter to rest and recharge your batteries, boost your immunity and move your body.
+Make the most of the transition period from winter to spring.
+Rest and recharge your batteries, boost your immunity and move your body.
 By establishing good sleep, eating and activity routines now, you will be well placed to enjoy spring.